 Radioisotopes can be used for a variety of applications, e.g., radiotherapy and diagnosis in nuclear medicine.
 There are basically several reactions on stable nuclei to produce each radioisotope.
-Investigations of such reactions are necessary to find better reactions with less byproducts and with higher cost effectiveness.
-Production cross-sections of the radioisotopes are thus important nuclear data.
-However, there still exist a lack of da \overrightarrow{r} nd data with large errors [1].
+Investigations of such reactions are necessary to find better reactions with less byproducts and with higher cost-effectiveness.
+Production cross sections of the radioisotopes are thus important nuclear data.
+However, there still exist lack of data and data with large errors [1].
 It is indispensable to obtain more accurate and reliable data for the application.
 Recent technical development of accelerators and detectors enables us to reach such data.

 We study charged-particle-induced reactions among the possible reactions for the production.
-The charged-particle-induced reactions have an advantage to be able to produce radioisotopes with atomic numbers different from those of targets.
-We expect-chemical separation of the products from the targets and obtain the objective radioisotopes with high specific activity.
+The charged-particle-induced reactions have the advantage to be able to produce radioisotopes with atomic numbers different from those of targets.
+We expect the chemical separation of the products from the targets and obtain the objective radioisotopes with high specific activity.

-One of the medical radioisotopes we focused on is 169Yb $(T{1/2} = 32.018 \text{ d}, \text{EC} = 100\%)$.
+One of the medical radioisotopes we focused on is 169 Yb ($T{1/2} = 32.018$ d, EC = 100%).
 It is an Auger electron and X-ray emitter and suitable for brachytherapy [2].
-To produce 169Yb, there are several reactions, such as proton-, deuteronand alpha-induced reactions on thulium and alpha-induced reaction on erbium (Fig. 1).
+To produce 169 Yb, there are several reactions, such as proton-, deuteron-and alpha-induced reactions on thulium and alpha-induced reaction on erbium (Figure 1).
 We performed experiments to determine cross sections of the four reactions [3-5].
-The production cross-sections were compared with previous studies and theoretical model calculation in the TENDL library [6].
+The production cross sections were compared with previous studies and theoretical model calculation in the TENDL library [6].
 Physical yields of the products for practical use were also be derived from the measured cross sections.
 The results are expected to contribute to nuclear medicine.